 Another good tip is to have an oven mit or glove handy so you don’t burn your hand while whisking.
 When certain ingredients are added (butter and heavy whipping cream specifically), the salted caramel will bubble rapidly and send all the steam toward your whisking hand.
 Trust me on this one.

 From start to finish, this salted caramel recipe only takes about fifteen minutes.
 After you make it, you can leave it out on the counter to cool before using it in a recipe (like this tasty salted caramel buttercream) or put it in an airtight container to store in the fridge for up to two weeks.
 It reheats just fine in the microwave if you’re a make-ahead type of baker and makes a great gift if you’re looking for some yummy DIY’s for the holidays.

 To add to it’s versatility, you can even use this salted caramel recipe to drip cakes!
 I’ve used it plenty of times to create a gooey caramel drip effect.
 Just make sure your buttercream cake is chilled and the salted caramel is room temperature before attempting this (aka follow these tips on creating drip cakes) and you’ll be good to go.
 Here’s how this salted caramel recipe looks as a drip:

 Whether you gift it, whip it up into buttercream, drizzle your desserts, or dip your apples in it, this salted caramel is sure to please and easy as can be!
 Just the way I like it.
 Here’s a quick video of the process before you read all about it below:

-PS: If you’re into cake decorating videos like this one, be sure to check out my YouTube Channel!
-Click the Subscribe button while you’re there so you never miss a new video.
+PS: If you’re into recipe videos like this one, be sure to check out my YouTube Channel!
+You’ll find more of my favorite recipes, cake decorating tutorials, and so much more.
+Click the Subscribe button while you’re there so you never miss a new video!

 - 1 Cup (200g) white granulated sugar